FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_install.md

 On the left we can see the instrument selection window and on the right you can see the screen after successful installation of the instruments.
 - Check the instruments you want to install.
 To follow this example  install the `demo instrument`.
-- Then click `Install / update Selected` to install the most recent version of the instrument from PyPi (this is done internally with a simple `pip install <instrument_name>`).
+- Then click `Install / update Selected` to install the most recent version of the instrument from PyPI (this is done internally with a simple `pip install <instrument_name>`).

 ```{note}
   This means you can also use the virtual Python environment `.desertenv` to manually install instruments by running: